Akumal Snorkeling Tour: Complete Guide for 2025

 It’s truly an unforgettable experience and one of the top snorkeling spots in Riviera Maya.

-Plus, roundtrip transportation, all entrance fees, and snorkeling gear are included for a hassle-free experience.
+Plus, roundtrip transportation, snacks, and snorkeling gear are included for a hassle-free experience.
 And you’ll even get to visit a breathtaking cavern cenote after your snorkeling adventure.

 Remember to follow the rules by not touching the turtles and not wearing any sunscreen–and you’re sure to have an incredible experience swimming with turtles in Akumal.